esayyari/DiscoVista/example/README.md

 ```bash
 docker run -v <path to example folder>/1KP:/data esayyari/discovista discoVista.py -a parameters/annotation-1.txt -m 5 -p relativeFreq/astral.trim50genes33taxa.no3rd.final-FNA2AA/ -o relativeFreq/astral.trim50genes33taxa.no3rd.final-FNA2AA/results/anot1 -g Base
 ```

+Here is the example output of this analysis:

+![alt text][relfreq]

+[relfreq]: example/figures/relativeFreq/relativeFreq.png ""

+This figure corresponds to the DiscoVista relative frequency analysis on 1kp dataset considering 4 different hypotheses.
+Frequency of three topologies around focal internal branches of ASTRAL species trees using the trimmed gene trees (removing alignments with more than 66% gap characters) on first and second codon positions of amino acid alignments back translated to DNA in 1kp dataset.
+Main topologies are shown in red, and the other two alternative topologies are shown in blue.
+The dotted lines indicate the 1/3 threshold.
+The title of each subfigure indicates the label of the corresponding branch on the tree on the right (also generated by DiscoVista).
+Each internal branch has four neighboring branches which could be used to represent quartet topologies.
+On the x-axis the exact definition of each quartet topology is shown using the neighboring branch labels separated by “\#”.